 Your company name is one of the first things that customers (and potential clients) notice about your cleaning business.
 Choosing the right name can help you make a strong first impression.

-In this guide, we’ll show you how to pick the right cleaning business name, examples of catchy names, and how to register your own name so you can get your business up and running.
+In this guide, we’ll show you how to pick a unique cleaning business name, share some clever naming ideas, and help you register your name.
+Let’s get started.

 How to pick a catchy cleaning business name